 Sustainable development is at the heart of the strategy.
 This means that as well as the natural environment, social and economic aspects have been considered during its development.
 The strategy aims to balance nature conservation with competing demands.
 Overall, the aim is to conserve our natural heritage for our current and future generations.

 The adopted 'Aberdeen City Council Nature Conservation Strategy 2010-2015' is now available to download.

 The Implementation Plan and the Environmental Report which accompanies the strategy are also available to download.

 Please also check out our new links below for current events and activities which are related to nature conservation in this area.

 Aberdeen City Council launched a project to scope out environmental improvements at the East Tullos Burn in Torry.
 The aim of the study was to establish the best way to transform the burn into a natural water feature that helps to improve the quality of the water, provide a haven for wildlife, plus, become an attractive place for local communities and visitors.

 This study was completed in January 2013 and the works to restore the burn has now been planned for March 2014.
 To see the design and any updates on the project, please go to the East Tullos Burn Environment Improvements Project page.

 Events and Activities

 The Countryside Ranger Service has launched their latest calendar of events for the winter season.
 In addition to the usual events celebrating the best of Aberdeen City such as bird watching at Lochinch Farm and learning the history of Scotstown Moor, other events include a Christmas wreath workshop and volunteer opportunities to help improve nature.
 Using routes from the Health Walk Map Packs, a number of low level Health Walks led by Countryside Ranger Ruth Bone are also planned to encourage people to increase their physical activity.

-Local Nature Conservation Sites in Aberdeen City
+Designated Sites in Aberdeen City

 - Anne-Marie Gauld,